MicrosoftDocs/winrt-api/windows.devices.pointofservice/linedisplay_devicecontroldescription.md

 Gets the device control description of the line display.

 ## -property-value
-Read-only string that describes the control description as per UnifiedPOS specification.
+The control description of the line display.

 ## -remarks